 John Kavanagh is an Arizona state senator and former state representative who has pioneered a variety of veterinary-related legislation.
 Considered by some to be Arizona's most humane legislator, his campaign website notes that he won "Legislator of the Year" from the Humane Society of the United States three times.
 He was also endorsed as a "Champion for Animals" by Humane Voters of Arizona for nine years.
-A prolific legislator, many of his animal-focused proposals tend to further empower pet interests relative to the general public.
+A prolific legislator, many of his animal-focused proposals tend to further empower pet interests relative to the general public, including recent legislation that would make it easier to send a man with a badge to grab your pets.
+If your dog changed his voter registration from Republican to Libertarian during the last general election, he may have gotten a whiff of Kavanagh's prior legislative record down at the park.

 In 2023 Kavanagh introduced a bill to modify the composition of the Arizona state veterinary board.
 SB 1934 would have expanded the state veterinary board from 9 to 11 members.
 One slot was reserved for a board-certified veterinarian while the other was reserved for "a member of a humane society."
 The board-certified veterinarian specified no specialty and no guarantee that their specialist expertise would be relevant to a particular case; boarded specialists on the Investigative Committees dismissed complaints at the same rate as others.
 The humane society position also appears to be a curious addition.
 The state's largest, the Arizona Humane Society, currently has a plurality on the board with former AHS veterinarian Robyn Jaynes and current AHS vet Melissa Thompson serving on the board alongside former AHS community engagement manager Jessica Creager and AHS volunteer Jane Soloman.
 Former board member and deputized animal rape investigator Nancy Bradley-Siemens also hailed from the AHS while public member Julie Young was an AAWL volunteer.
 The board's voting history speaks for itself; if anything, it makes you wonder about the people in the humane societies.